LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/load-balancing.md

 ## Balance of workload between agent groups

-In the event of a particularly high flow of chats to one or more agent group, the traffic can be set to transfer, or ‘cascade’, to other specified agent groups.

 For example, consumers normally directed to an agent group speaking their native language can be sent to another language group if the first becomes overloaded.
 Agent Group A is the primary group assigned to handle the Sales Spanish language Skill.
 Should this group become unavailable, chats can be set to cascade to Agent Group B - the secondary group assigned to handle that Skill.

 ![](/img/workload-distribution-between-agent-groups-4b.png)